Core Development Program: Engineering Associates

 The Materials Division provides engineering services through technical leadership and training in building and maintaining a safe and efficient transportation system.
 It assesses highway construction materials and the application of innovative engineering.

-The division is organized into a Central Office and nine district offices and is broken into two major areas: Preliminary Engineering and Quality Assurance.
+The division is organized into a Central Office and nine district offices and is separated into two major areas: Preliminary Engineering and Quality Assurance.

-As a Materials engineer associate, you will be exposed to laboratory testing and field performance for highway construction materials such as concrete, steel, aggregate, soils, and asphalt.
+Associates are exposed to laboratory testing and field performance for highway construction materials including concrete, steel, aggregate, soils, and asphalt.

 Transportation and Mobility Planning